 Eumelanin – black-based pigments (black, blue, chocolate, lilac)

-Copper – informal term used to describe a particular phenotype in British Shorthairs, now known as Light Gold in WCF
+Copper – informal term previously used to describe a particular phenotype in British Shorthairs, now known as Light Gold in WCF

-Sunshine – term sometimes used to differentiate Siberian Golden from Persian/British Golden
+Sunshine – gene for Siberian Golden, different from from Persian/British Golden

 UU – hypothetical gene/polygene complex that modifies ticked tabby pattern

 Wide-band (Wb) affects the length of the bands on agouti hairs.
 It’s more accurate to call it an effect rather than a gene.
 It is very variable, causing many short bands or fewer longer bands.
 Breeders have selected for fewer longer bands.
 Cats with fewer longer bands appear as chinchillas in silver cats and as goldens in non-silver cats.
 The wide-band effect is recessive.
 Several mutations of the CORIN gene cause wide-band effects in different breeds.
-Variable Wb effects may be due to multiple genes at different loci (positions on chromosomes) as shown in the diagram below.
+Variable Wb effects may be due to multiple genes at different loci (positions on chromosomes) as shown below.